microsoft/onnxruntime/docs/performance/tune-performance.md

 This document covers basic tools and troubleshooting checklists that can be leveraged to optimize your ONNX Runtime (ORT) model and hardware.

+Refer to a simple demo of [deploying and optimizing a distilled BERT model](https://www.youtube.com/embed/v=W_lUGPMW_Eg) to inference on device in the browser.

 {: .no_toc }